use std::cell::RefCell;

 }

-// Macro used in a pattern
+// Macros can be used in a pattern.

-// Destructure an Option
+// Destructure an Option:

 if let pat!(x) = Some(1) {